Vikit-ai/sdk/docs/_build/html/_sources/index.rst.txt

 Welcome to vikit.ai SDK's documentation!

-**Vikit** lets you develop easily video generators leveraging generative AI and other AI models.
+**Vikit** let you develop easily video generators leveraging generative AI and other AI models.
 You may see this as a langchain to orchestrate AI models and video editing tools.

 Contents
 ========